deepstreamIO/deepstream.io/README.md

 For API documentation see the [documentation page](http://deepstream.io/docs/)!

-For tutorials, plugins see the [tutorial page](http://deepstream.io/tutorials/)!
+For tutorials and plugins see the [tutorial page](http://deepstream.io/tutorials/)!